| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 This isn't the most family-friendly resort, but kids love the waterslide.
 The kids' clubhouse is pretty deserted, and with good reason.

-There’s a small kids' clubhouse without air conditioning; it has a kids' pool, but I never saw any kids there while I was at the resort.
-(The only person there was a staff member watching an old TV mounted on the wall.)
+There’s a small kids' clubhouse without air conditioning; it has a kids' pool, but no kids are to be found there.
+(The only person is a staff member watching an old TV mounted on the wall.)
 There are some games on the shelves, an old foosball table, a few deflated balloons hanging from the walls, and several dirty tables – but this is not a lively place.

 The lawns are well-manicured, but everything else needs a weeklong soak in Clorox.
 Rooms are infested with ants, the bathrooms are filthy, and the beach is full of litter.